untillpro/scm4j/scm4j-deployer-engine/README.md

 # Deployment

-Deployment result: OK, NEWER_VERSION_EXISTS, NEED_REBOOT, INCOMPATIBLE_API_VERSION, ALREADY_INSTALLED
+Deployment result: OK, NEWER_VERSION_EXISTS, NEED_REBOOT, INCOMPATIBLE_API_VERSION, ALREADY_INSTALLED, FAILED

 - INCOMPATIBLE_API_VERSION: Product should depend on `deployer-api` which is compatible with one used by engine